 An exact cost breakdown and an ingredient list is difficult here because the meal is so variable.
 Just use whatever vegetables are on sale and you’re good to go.

-The first step, obviously, is rinsing off all of the vegetables and brushing the mushrooms clean.
+Rinse off all of the vegetables and brush the mushrooms clean.
 Once that’s done, start slicing.
 I like to peel the zucchini, but that’s entirely up to you, and I also discarded the insides of the peppers and some parts of the onions.

 The nice part about having a fully vegetarian meal is that any scraps that are left over from preparation can go straight in your composter.
 I wound up with a bowl full of scraps: